Enhancing care,

 From the Presidential Address given by Cecil W Kidd and published in the Ulster Medical Journal 1962 vol 31 p105.

 On 11th December, 1933, Sir William Whitla died at his home at Lennoxvale.
-He was in his eighty-third year and had been confined to his room for some four years following a "stroke."
+He was in his eighty-third year and had been confined to his room for some four years following a "stroke".

 From being a dominant figure, in the forefront of medical, university, and civic occasions, he had almost disappeared in the last decade of his long life from the contemporary life and social scene of the city.
 It was indeed almost with a sense of shock that one realised that this extraordinary figure had passed on.
 In his latter years, when visited by his medical friends, it was clear to them that, always a religious man, he had become absorbed in theological matters.
 I am told that he was surrounded by books concerned with Holy Writ—in particular with the prophet Daniel—and with works relating to miracles and Biblical prophecy, and on these, rather than on medical subjects, he was always anxious for discussion.